HfMT-ZM4/symbolist-electron/readme.md

 ## Symbols

-The `semantic data` is stored in a `model` or `score` which is made up of a hierarchical arrangment of objects called `symbols`.
+The `semantic data` is stored in a `model` or `score` which is made up of a hierarchical arrangement of objects called `symbols`.

 Each `symbol` is a data object which holds a set of data parameters.
-For example a typical event like `symbol` might represent a note event, and contain `pitch`,  `time` and `duration` paramters.
-The details of each symbol's data strcture and UI interaction is defined in an object `class`.
+For example a typical event like `symbol` might represent a note event, and contain `pitch`,  `time` and `duration` parameters.
+The details of each symbol's data structure and UI interaction is defined in an object `class`.

 `symbols` may also be containers that contain other symbols.
 Container symbols function to frame their contents, giving them reference and context, like a plot graph frame, which provides a perspective for interpreting a set of data points.